IMMERSE insights:

 How IMMERSE uniquely allows for embodied language learning

-IMMERSE gives you unlimited access to live virtual reality French, Spanish, and English classes, conversation events, AI practice, and more in over 40 realistic, highly interactive 3D locations.
-This is part of why our learners report that learning with IMMERSE is so effective.
+IMMERSE gives your organization unlimited access to live immersive English, Spanish, Portuguese, and French classes, conversation events, AI practice, and more in over 40 realistic, highly interactive 3D locations.